fhbzc/VAE_based_Behavior_Analysis/README.md

   valid_dataset.npz
   test_dataset.npz

-How to train the model:
+How to train the model?
 -------

   run rnn_train.py, the trained variable should be stored in log folder in the same directory as rnn_train.py

-How to get the classification image
+How to get the classification image?
 -------

   run rnn_fetch.py, it should generate a file called out_put_array.npy in ./result foler